Stape

 How to use the Inspect tool

-Firstly, you need to choose what workspace you would like to work with.
+Inspect is a default tool you see after choosing the container.
+You can choose what workspace you would like to work with.
 By default, GTM Tools will inspect the latest version, but you can change it from the drop-down menu.
 The tool shows the number of each asset in your GTM container version.

 Versions of GTM container in Inspect tool